The Reality Kernel

 Part 2: beyond the canonical model

-From here, the page mostly describes the research programme, not built systems.
+From here, the page mostly describes the research programme rather than demonstrated systems.
 The grounded parts are the original WO filing and the demonstrated digital Truth Beam: the Truth Beam is built and recomputable, and the foundational projector-camera apparatus is the subject of WO.
-The formal model, the reactor families, and the networked embodiments set out below are enabled descriptions, published in Filing 1 and Filing 2 as part of that research project.
-Of these, only the basic physical apparatus has been explored so far, and only to a limited extent.
-The physical envelope is still being characterised.
+The formal model, the reactor families, and the networked embodiments set out below are enabled descriptions, published in the PIGMIE filings as part of that research project.
+Of these, the foundational physical apparatus is the part that has been exercised in hardware so far, and the physical envelope is still being characterised.

 The optional reactor